donaldlab/OSPREY3/doc/content/contributing/architecture/tools/coffee.md

 conformation results in exactly zero uncertainty of the partition function contribution of that conformation.
 Therefore, fully-assigned sequences in SeqDB tend to have no uncertainty in their partition function bounds, but this is not the true bound on the partition function value for the sequence.
-To get the true bounds on the partition function value for the sequence, including any remaining undertainty, the bounds for all sequence assignments in the chain, from fully-assigned to totally-unassigned, are combined together.
+To get the true bounds on the partition function value for the sequence, including any remaining uncertainty, the bounds for all sequence assignments in the chain, from fully-assigned to totally-unassigned, are combined together.

 The partition function computation is complete when the bounds on the sequence are sufficiently precise.